Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 There is only one answer

-Immediately descend to the height, where the sick man was well for the last time.
+Immediately descend to the altitude where the patient was last well.

-The symptoms will subside immediately there.
+The symptoms will subside immediately.
 Overnight at this altitude and try the ascent slowly after a day or two (if the sufferer feels thereafter).

 The continuation of the ascent usually leads to the worsening of the condition at the latest at the next overnight stay.